shreybohra/BetterBEM/README.md

 # BetterBEM
-A fast Blade Element Method algorithm with guaranteed convergence
+A fast Blade Element Method algorithm with guaranteed convergence, based off the reduced equations as made by Ning (2014)